YarNhoj/ss-RHCE/README.md

 	mail -v admin@<ip> this ia a test .

 #Write a script in bash such that:
--Aurg python
+- Aurg python
--OP perl
+- OP perl
--Aurg perl
+- Aurg perl
--OP python
+- OP python
 	vim /root/script.sh
 	#!/bin/bash
 	if [ $# -ne 1 ]; then